-Having regard to the Code of Practice 2015, the determination of the school's provision ensures: -
+Having regard to the Code of Practice 2015, the determination of the school's provision ensures: - care plan (EHCP) is different to those children who do not, and this should be discussed with the Local Authority SENSTART Team.

-- There are appropriate admission arrangements for pupils with Special Educational Needs and Disabilities. - There are clear procedures for identifying and assessing special educational needs and disabilities on an individual basis, and we ensure that a graduated approach is followed. - Planning of appropriate forms of intervention and support, calling on the support, advice and recommendations of professionals and outside agencies. - Monitoring and evaluating of pupils' progress through assessment and record keeping systems that review educational needs at least termly, so that small steps in learning are captured and 'celebrated'. - Active participation of pupils and parents with trained professional staff in regular consultation meetings. - Requirements of the Educational Act that relate to formal assessment are met. - Curriculum reviews take account of pupils with special educational needs and can be personalised or individualised if needed.
+• There are appropriate admission arrangements for pupils with Special Educational Needs and Disabilities.
+The admission of children who have an Education, Health and

-- Pupil's individual Special Educational Needs and Disabilities are usually met with the use of quality first teaching and integrated provision following a graduated response.
+- There are clear procedures for identifying and assessing special educational needs and disabilities on an individual basis, and we ensure that a graduated approach is followed, using an Access, Plan, Do, Review (APDR) cycle. - Planning of appropriate forms of intervention, adaptation and support, calling on the support, advice and recommendations of professionals and outside agencies. - Monitoring and evaluating of pupils' progress through assessment and record keeping systems that review educational needs at least termly, so that small steps in learning are captured and 'celebrated'. - Active participation of pupils and parents with trained professional staff in regular consultation meetings. - Requirements of the Educational Act that relate to formal assessment are met. - Curriculum reviews take account of pupils with special educational needs and can be personalised or individualised if needed. - Pupil's individual Special Educational Needs and Disabilities are usually met with the use of quality first teaching and adapted/integrated provision following a graduated response.
 This would also include Social, Emotional, Mental Health needs (SEMH). - Effective liaison with outside agencies and links with other schools. - Appropriate resources are allocated and used effectively for the benefit of pupils with Special Educational Needs and Disabilities.